ossf/community/wg-securing-critical-projects/README.md

 projects are the same, and support can come in many shapes.
 We intend to work with upstream maintainers to understand what help and support they need, and then develop scalable processes to make this help available.

+### Objective

+To the best of our efforts, the goals of the working group are:

+1. Identify critical open source software (OSS) projects.
+2. Secure those projects.

 ## Vision